zhiyuhan1995/rox_detection/README.md

 <details>
-<summary> Customizing Input Size </summary>
+<summary> Customizing Input Size for DEIM/DFINE/DETR </summary>

-If you'd like to train **DEIM** on COCO2017 with an input size of 320x320, follow these steps:
+If you'd like to train **DEIM** on BOP with an input size of 320x320, follow these steps:

 1. **Modify your [dataloader.yml](./configs/base/dataloader.yml)**: